Official League Rules (2021)

 The top two (2) teams shall qualify for the Championship Game, based upon the following criteria:

-PLEASE NOTE: The STLMLL Rules Committee shall serve as the final and binding arbiter in the event of conflicts or disagreements between teams involving rules interpretations, schedule changes, and forfeited or cancelled games, at the discretion and bidding of the STLMLL Commissioner.
+PLEASE NOTE: The STLMLL Team Managers shall serve as the final and binding arbiter in the event of conflicts or disagreements between teams involving rules interpretations, schedule changes, and forfeited or cancelled games.
+Simple majority vote from Team Managers will decide outcome.